-Americans gave more than $390.05 billion to charitable causes in 2016, but only about six percent of that went to international causes ($18.21 billion).
-The good news is that international giving has been growing in recent years.
+Americans gave more than $427.71 billion to charitable causes in 2018, but only 5% of that went to international causes ($22.88 billion).
+However, that represented an increase of 7% over the prior year.

-Charitable tax deductions have been a powerful incentive for Americans to donate to charities, but those deductions were not allowed for international charities unless they were registered in the US.
+Up until recently, charitable tax deductions have been a powerful incentive for Americans to donate to charities.
+Now, with new tax laws, it takes a much larger donation to qualify for a deduction.
+However, those deductions were never allowed for international charities unless registered in the U.S. Only US domestic charities can receive tax-deductible donations.

-Starting in 2018, deductions will play a diminishing role for incentivizing US citizens to give to any charity.
+Beginning in 2018, deductions have played a diminishing role in incentivizing US citizens to give to any charity.
 With the standard deduction doubling for most people, only high-income earners will be able to take advantage of the charitable tax deduction.

 But when it comes to helping good causes around the globe, people should be motivated by the mission, not a financial benefit.